-Maintenance is a word that can strike a chord in even the most seasoned administrators; it is also the bane of my existence.
+Maintenance is a word that can strike fear in even the most seasoned administrators; it is also the bane of my existence.
 Sometimes we spend countless hours maintaining something for very little return.

-In this post I talk about building a new machine to replace my aging media server and how you can take back some control over the data you constantly give out to services and products.
+In this post I talk about building a new machine to replace my aging media server and how you can take back some control over the data you constantly give out to services and products on the internet by bringing some of these in-house to your own network.

 This is an affiliate link; it helps support keeping my website content up to date.